software-students-fall2022/web-app-exercise-team-11/README.md

 ## Product vision statement

-Team 11 aims to provide real-time flight information to international students, tourists, business traveler in an automated and convenient manner as well as flight management for administration through our application.
+Our product, designed and coded by Team 11, provides real time flight information for travelers to streamline the travel plannimg process and ensure a more smooth experience, as well as flight management for airline and airport administration.

 ## User stories